ItayELY/Modal_Logic_Solving/README.md

 # The Molver - Modal Logic Solver
 ## Description
-This project utilizes the Pysmt library and the Z3 solver to accomplish to solve Modal Logic Formulas.
+This project utilizes the Pysmt library and the Z3 solver to solve Modal Logic Formulas.

 # Installation
 To install the necessary dependencies, follow the steps below: